varnish/Varnish-Book/varnish_book.rst

 Waiting State
 .............

+- Designed to improve response performance

-.. waitinglist()
+.. container:: handout

     The *waiting* state is reached when a request *n* arrives while a previous identical request 0 is being handled by the backend.
     In this case, request 0 is set as *busy* and all subsequent requests *n* are queued in a waiting list.
     If the fetched object from request 0 is cacheable, the object is given to all queued requests *n*.
     In this way, only one request is sent to the backend.

     The *waiting* state is designed to improve response performance.
     However, a counterproductive scenario, namely *request serialization*, may occur if the fetched objects are uncacheable, and so is recursively the next request in the waiting list.
     This situation forces every single request in the waiting list to be sent to the backend in a serial manner.
     Serialized requests should be avoided because their performance is normally poorer than sending multiple requests in parallel.
     The built-in `vcl_backend_response`_  subroutine avoids *request serialization*.

 Detailed Varnish Request Flow for the Client Worker Thread
 ----------------------------------------------------------